Erow4/Erow4/README.md

 🎓 Academically, I’m deeply interested in topics like **predictive analysis**, **probabilities**, and **computer science**.
 In light of the recent flux in cryptocurrency prices, I’m currently diving into a personal project to apply **machine learning** to predict crypto trends.
 It’s a volatile topic, so I’m not sure how it’ll behave — but I’m excited to test it out and see what I learn. 😊

-✍🚣 Outside tech, I enjoy pretty much anything active — especially rowing!
-I’m a member of the **Varsity Lightweight Rowing Team** at Harvard.
-I also love to run, lift, and spend time outdoors.
-Bonus fact: I’m a total foodie who’s always on the hunt for new spots to try!
+🚣 Outside tech, I enjoy pretty much anything that is active, especially rowing!
+I am member of the **Varsity Lightweight Rowing Team** at Harvard.
+I also like to run, lift, and just be outside.
+I am also an absurd foodie that loves trying cool new places.

 📚 When it comes to reading, I gravitate toward books on **strategy**, **self-improvement**, and **analytical thinking**, with a soft spot for **historical fiction**.
 Most recently, I read: